 This Andhra chicken fry recipe is a winner for the simplicity and taste.
 If you have a crowd for a meal this is super easy to make, there were days when I made 2 kgs of this dish all alone without any help.

-andhra chicken fry recipe (kodi vepudu) with step by step pictures
+step by step photos on andhra chicken fry recipe (kodi vepudu) below

 1. Make a fine powder of all the ingredients mentioned under garam masala in a blender. you can skip this if you want to use a ready masala powder